benkmoore/ar_hardware/README.md

 4. Test with controller msg: `rostopic pub -r 10 /controller_cmds ar_commander/ControllerCmd "{velocity_arr:ta: [0,0,0,0]}, phi_arr: {data:[1.5, 1.5, 1.5, 1.5]}}"`

-5. Check that the teensy is receiving the messages by monitorin the /chatter topic which is published within the controller_cmds callback from the teensy.
+5. Check that the teensy is receiving the messages by monitoring the `/chatter` (may need to add this manually to `hardware_interface.ino`) topic which is published within the controller_cmds callback from the teensy.
 See Teensy Setup Notes for more debug info on this.

 #### Debugging notes:

 A. Make sure you have serial monitor closed and no serial print lines in your code.
 Cant use both the serial usb and serial monitor at the same time.
-If you do you'll get this error: "Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino"
+If you do you'll get this error: `"Unable to sync with device; possible link problem or link software version mismatch such as hydro rosserial_python with groovy Arduino"`

 B. Make sure the buffer size is big enough for a backlog of your msgs: